jordibares/houdini-guides-website/content/docs/book/part-1/introduction/phylosophy/index.md

 The various context represent relationships and other things in a similar fashion but don't be mistaken, in particular with DOPs, where the network does not describe flow of data but rather relationships.

+This is something I will be describing further on each particular chapter.

 ## Houdini as a programing language